Louisiana SR 22 Insurance – certificate of financial responsibility

-Louisiana SR22 Insurance – certificate of financial responsibility – The state of Louisiana uses the SR-22 form to help protect its citizens against problem drivers by monitoring their insurance.
-It requires the auto insurance company to file the LA SR-22 form as a proof of a problem driver’s financial responsibility, stating that his/her auto insurance liability is in effect.
+Louisiana SR 22 Insurance – certificate of financial responsibility – The state of Louisiana uses the SR 22 form to help protect its citizens against problem drivers by monitoring their insurance.
+It requires the auto insurance company to file the Louisiana SR 22 insurance form as proof of a problem driver’s financial responsibility, stating that his/her auto insurance liability is in effect.
 The state does not send notifications and it is the responsibility of the driver and the auto insurance company to submit the form as well as the renewals, to the state, if required.

 - The Operator’s Certificate covers the financial responsibility in the case the motorist does not own a vehicle.

 - The Owner’s Certificate covers the financial responsibility for vehicles owned by the motorist.

 - The Operators-Owners Certificate covers financial responsibility for all the vehicles that are owned or non-owned by the motorist.

 The SR 22 financial responsibility Insurance form is required in the following cases: